cpacilio/Merger_Ringdown_Test/README.md

 # Merger_Ringdown_Test
-This repository contains the codes uded for the paper
+This repository contains the codes used for the paper

 [__arXiv link to be added after submission__].